pendrica/chef-provisioning-azurerm/README.md

 client_secret = "your-client-secret-here"
 tenant_id = "9c117323-YOUR-GUID-HERE-9ee430723ba3"
 ```

+Ensure you save the file as using UTF-8 encoding.

 If preferred, you may also set the following environment variables on the "provisioning node", replacing the values with those obtained when you configured the service principal